jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### Active Command in Inactive Command

-A clause in a clause only ever runs when its top parent command is an active command object.
-If the top parent command is an inactive command object, for instance a command definition, then even an *active* clause in it is dormant.
+A nested command in a nested command only ever runs when its top parent command is an active command object.
+If the top parent command is an inactive command object, for instance a command definition, then even an *active* nested command in it is dormant.

 <img src="images/3.%20Creation%20Behavior%20Of%20Commands.036.png" width="300" />

-The clause might only ever run in a *call* to the definition, but then it is a copy of the definition’s clause:
+The nested command might only ever run in a *call* to the definition, but then it is a copy of the definition’s nested command:

 <img src="images/3.%20Creation%20Behavior%20Of%20Commands.037.png" width="380" />